cnnrbrn/javascript-guide/data/api/single-result.md

 # Displaying a single result from an API call

 To get a single, specific result from an API, we often need to send an `id` with the API call.
-This `id` of comes from the querystring (in the URL) on the page.
+This `id` often comes from the querystring (in the URL) on the page.

 This code will get the `id` from the URL: